WizardSoftware/WebDLanding/README.md

 # WebDLanding

-Web-Direct landing page to suppress annoyances.
+Web-Direct landing page to suppress annoyances and route users to the appropriate solution.